 Youngsville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Youngsville’s overall crime rate is lower than average for the country.

-Youngsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Youngsville does not have a public transit system used by locals to get to and from work.

-The population of Youngsville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.91% of adults in Youngsville have a bachelor's degree or even advanced degree.
+The education level of Youngsville citizens is very high relative to the national average among all cities (21.84%): 37.09% of adults in Youngsville have a bachelor's degree or even advanced degree.

-The per capita income in Youngsville in 2010 was $40,374, which is wealthy relative to Louisiana and the nation.
-This equates to an annual income of $161,496 for a family of four.
+The per capita income in Youngsville in 2018 was $34,838, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $139,352 for a family of four.

 Youngsville is a somewhat ethnically-diverse city.
 The people who call Youngsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Youngsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Youngsville include German, Acadian/Cajun, French Canadian, and Irish.
+Important ancestries of people in Youngsville include French, Irish, English, German, and Italian.

 The most common language spoken in Youngsville is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Vietnamese and French.